AbhinavMir/abhinavmir.github.io/content/blog/linux-kernel.md

 This command starts a virtual machine running your custom kernel.
 The `-nographic` option is used for a headless setup, ideal for server environments or automation tasks.

-### Remember

-Always back up your work and use version control to manage your changes.
-Happy coding!

 <a href="https://ibb.co/fdFmBpz"><img src="https://i.ibb.co/whgD3WF/image-20240216220556122.png" alt="image-20240216220556122" border="0"></a><br /><a target='_blank' href='https://imgbb.com/'>upload pic</a><br />